railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 	is saved, and only when the fields are empty at the time the form is saved.
 You can manually override any of these properties as you need.

-	Properties fields are used all over the Open ERP system and particularly extensively in a multi- company environment.
+	Property fields are used all over the OpenERP system and particularly extensively in a multi- company environment.
 There, property fields in a partner form can be populated with different values depending on the user's company.

-	For example the payment conditions for a partner could differ depending on the company from which it is addressed.
+	For example, the payment conditions for a partner could differ depending on the company from which it is addressed.

 .. note:: UOM

 	UOM is an abbreviation for Unit of Measure.
-Open ERP manages multiple units of measure for each
+OpenERP manages multiple units of measure for each
 	product: you can buy in tons and sell in kgs, for example.
 The conversion between each category is made automatically (so long as you have set up the conversion rate in the product form first).

-.. tip::  Managing double units of measure
+.. tip::  Managing Double Units of Measure

 	The whole management of stock can be carried out with double units of measure (UOM and UOS – for Unit of Sale).
-For example an agro-food company can stock and sell ham by piece but buy and value it by weight.
-There is no direct relationship between these two units so a weighing operation has to be done.
+For example, an agro-food company can stock and sell ham by piece, but buy and value it by weight.
+There is no direct relationship between these two units, so a weighing operation has to be done.

 	This functionality is crucial in the agro-food industry, and can be equally important in